Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: GPPI Frameworks with the additive Schwarz Newton Acceleration

 \section{GPPI Frameworks with the additive Schwarz Newton Acceleration}

-In this section, we incorporate the additive Schwarz Newton preconditioning method into the GPPI framework to accelerate solvers for both forward and inverse HJB and MFG problems.
+In this section, we incorporate the additive Schwarz Newton acceleration method into the GPPI framework to accelerate solvers for both forward and inverse HJB and MFG problems.
 PI methods typically exhibit linear or superlinear convergence.
-The Newton method proposed in \cite{cacace2021policy} reduces the number of iterations compared to classical PI, but its convergence can be erratic and may fail if the initial guess is far from the true solution.
+The Newton method proposed in \cite{cacace2021policy} reduces the number of iterations compared to classical PI, but its convergence can be non-monotone and may fail if the initial guess is far from the true solution.
 Moreover, directly extending Newton's method to solve inverse problems in HJBs and MFGs is not straightforward.
-To address these limitations, we adopt recent nonlinear preconditioning techniques, specifically the additive Schwarz Newton approach \cite{cai2002nonlinearly,dolean2016nonlinear}, within the GPPI frameworks proposed in Section~\ref{Guassian_Process_Policy_}.
-The resulting unified, mesh-free iterative scheme achieves both robustness and accelerated convergence for forward and inverse problems.
+To address these limitations, we adopt recent nonlinear preconditioning techniques, specifically the additive Schwarz Newton approach \cite{cai2002nonlinearly,dolean2016nonlinear}, within the GPPI frameworks proposed in Section~\ref{sec:gppi_frameworks}.
+The resulting unified iterative scheme is designed to accelerate the outer iterations in practice.